For consumers For business

 The clothes worn by Woodstock attendees could undoubtedly be considered culturally appropriative today—there was an abundance of prints and fabrics from India, and beaded fringed clothes, like the jacket Jimi Hendrix famously wore, which connoted Native American dress.
 But as festival style has become increasingly popular in the last two decades, the misuse of cultural symbols and crafts has reached new and more overt levels.

 One of many examples of cultural appropriation in festival attire is feather headdresses, which have become notably associated with the trend.
 But this style of headwear—also called a war bonnet—holds great spiritual and political importance in several Native American communities, including Cheyenne and Lakota.
-For a non-Native person to wear it as costume, and at the profit of a fast fashion corporation, is considered deeply offensive and only perpetuates colonialistic and oppressive attitudes towards Native American communities.
+For a non-Native person to wear it as a costume at the profit of a fast fashion corporation is considered deeply offensive and only perpetuates colonialistic and oppressive attitudes towards Native American communities.

 Some organisers are taking action to limit cultural appropriation within their festivals—after a petition in 2014, Glastonbury added Native American-inspired headdresses to its list of prohibited items for traders.
 Another UK festival, Shambala, has issued guidance on avoiding cultural appropriation at its event, particularly concerning fashion.

 And while festival attendees are more clued up about this than ever before, fast fashion brands continue to churn out appropriative styles for entertainment and dress-up purposes, with little consideration for their origins or the people they might hurt in the process.
-Ultra fast fashion brand Temu, for instance, currently offers Native American-inspired beaded and feathered garments as festival attire.
+Ultra fast fashion brand Temu, for instance, currently offers Native American-inspired beaded and feathered garments—and even headdresses—as festival attire.

 How to dress more sustainably for festivals